 Vegan Shortbread Cookies?

 “Vegan” shortbread cookies kind of sounds like an oxymoron, don’t you think?
 Everyone knows that the thing that makes shortbread cookies amazing is the butter!
-But alas, there are those who walk amongst us who embrace the vegan lifestyle.
-After doing some snooping online, I found a few recipes that used coconut oil in replace of the butter.
+After doing some snooping online, I found a few recipes that used coconut oil in place of the butter.
 After I had that figured out, the rest of the ingredients fell into place.